hakandu-cyber/mid-core-game-analysis/critical-stirke-A B-testing/README.md

 **Reason:**

-Improved weapon animations enhance immersion.
-Static display reduces connection with gameplay.
-Adding sway/slide effects and reducing weapon size improves feedback, visibility, and player comfort.
+Improving movement and weapon animations can significantly enhance the feel of gameplay.
+A static weapon model makes the game feel less immersive.
+Adding visual details like weapon sway or a small slide effect when crouching while sprinting helps the player feel more connected to the character’s motion.
+Reducing weapon size also improves visibility and comfort during matches.

 **Target KPIs:**